aevox/admin-inheritable-image-properties/admin-inheritable-image-properties.rst

 Problem description
 ===================

-An image in glance can have custom properties that have CRUD rules.
+An image in glance can have custom properties with CRUD rules depending on user-roles.
 When snapshotting or shelving an instance, nova creates a new image in glance using the user credentials.
 If the user does not have the permission to create one of the custom properties he is not able to create an image, thus he is not